helvetios16/bd2_sgbd/README.md

 -   [x] Conditions add type value to compare strings
 -   [-] Configure the shell more (megatron)
 -   [] Create disk simulation.
+-   [] Change method to read and write registers
+-   [] Build a class to manage the information

 # ADDITIONAL TASK